zoctarine/vscode-fiction-writer/docs/export.md

 This is the end.
 ```

-If `{chapter01.md}` does not exist, you will get a warning message, but the exporting will still continue with the other documents.
+If `{chapter01.md}` does not exist, you will get a warning message, but the exporting can still continue with the other documents.

-The path to included file needs to be relative to the document they are reference from.

 For example, the `toc.md` from the following directory:
 ```